 "For Manchester is the place where people do things… ‘Don’t talk about what you are going to do, do it’.
 That is the Manchester habit”.
 This quote is taken from “What the Judge Saw” by Judge Parry and written in 1912 but it is more than ever relevant.
 This is a city made for adventures and, as most find out, those 48 hours can be action-packed.

 Start the day in the Northern Quarter, the city’s fabulous bohemian district, teeming with independent shops and bars.
 Hunt for unique treasures at Manchester Craft and Design Centre on Oak Street while soaking up the area’s inimitable cafe culture.

-You can stop off for a relaxing cuppa and an indulgent pastry at the Nibble NQ on Oldham Street.
+You can stop off for a relaxing cuppa and an indulgent pastry at the Nibble on Oldham Street.
 Bags of atmosphere are crammed into this small, kitschy-decorated cafe, with quirky chalk board messages and chintzy china.

 Pop in for a delicious piece of quiche, or a cake and a coffee, or head off to Sugar Junction on Tib Street, with its mismatched vintage china and pretty chandeliers, it’s a great place to meet up for afternoon tea.